JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 * regular expression for IP address.
 ^(([0-9]|[1-9][0-9]|1[0-9]{2}|2[0-4][0-9]|25[0-5])\.){3}([0-9]|[1-9][0-9]|1[0-9]{2}|2[0-4][0-9]|25[0-5])$

+### 6. NAT: Network Address Translation
+* Network Address Translation (NAT) is the ability of a router to translate a public IP address to a private IP address and vice versa.
+It adds security to the network by keeping the private IP addresses hidden from the outside world.
+* three NAT types
+    * Open NAT - This means that your gaming console has the ability to connect to anyone’s games, host games, and other users will be able to find and connect to the game you are hosting.
+    * Moderate NAT - This means that your connectivity to other players is neither limited nor open.
+You will be able to connect to other players but some functions will be limited.
+    * Strict NAT - This means that you have limited connectivity with other players and players who have Strict or Moderate NAT will not be able to join your gaming session.
 ### 6. MAC address
 MAC addresses are 6-byte (48-bits) in length, and are written in MM:MM:MM:SS:SS:SS format.
 * What's the MAC address in the TCP packet when your destination is Google.com?